cReyesIlic/StabilityOFoam/README.md

 2. Compiling icoFOAMSFD solver
 3. Compiling icoFOAMLNS solver

-The OF implementation is based on paper fond on https://www.sciencedirect.com/science/article/pii/S1000936116300024.
+The OF implementation is based on paper found on https://www.sciencedirect.com/science/article/pii/S1000936116300024.

 ### icoFOAMSFD solver